inboxpraveen/FIFA-18-Management-System/README.md

 This repository contains all the project files and necessary details about applications required to run the project on your local machine.

-***NOTE: Please read the installation and execution provided below before downloading.
+***NOTE: Please read the installation and execution steps provided below before downloading.
 Thank you.***

 ***Project demo: [Project demo video link](https://drive.google.com/open?id=1dcTCe_G5rUe6ibVh3Yd_pe3PIPPDiJ1c)***